5Cost of living in British Columbia

 Rent prices

-According to the CMHC, a bachelor apartment is $1186 per month and a one-bedroom apartment downtown Vancouver is $1469 per month.
-This is an average, rent prices vary from one neighbourhood to another.
-RentSeeker established a one-bedroom apartment is $1680 per month on average and according to PadMapper, the monthly average is $2200.
+According to the CMHC, a bachelor apartment starts from $1,529 per month and a one-bedroom apartment starts from $1,786 per month.
+Rent prices vary from one neighbourhood to another and many will be far above average.
+RentSeeker suggests a bachelor apartment is $2,416 and a one-bed is $2,596 per month, on average.

 North Vancouver and West Vancouver are both pricey—the rent for a bachelor apartment in West Vancouver is often higher than downtown.